pymc-devs/pymc.io/blog/blog_gsoc_2023.md

      I follow most of the PyMC, Bambi, Aesara, and Blackjax core devs on Twitter and GitHub.
 Seeing how supportive they (and the communities) are towards beginner developers wanting to contribute showed I should not be afraid.
 My first merged PR was documentation related in Blackjax haha.

-1. __What are you expecting or hoping to get out of your GSoC experience?__
+1. __What are you expecting or hoping to get out of your internship experience?__

      I am expecting to:
      - Improve software engineering knowledge and skill sets such as writing tests, robust code (error handling and shape handling), and object oriented programming.